Naitreey/notes-and-knowledge/cs/scala/language.rst

   * Unlike many other languages, the primary constructor is in the class signature.

-  * Constructor definition syntax is the same as other methods.
+  * Constructor definition syntax is the same as normal methods.

   * names in constructor list automatically become the data members of the class.